 - Make an appointment at the Spanish consulate to obtain your Spanish visa.
 Remember that the consulate keeps your passport while processing your visa, so you cannot travel internationally during this time.

 - Start looking at flights to Spain.
-BEDA orientation will be held in September and will send official dates in the coming months.
+BEDA orientation will be held in early or mid September and will send official dates in the coming months.

 - Start thinking about the logistics of moving to Spain, like what to pack and how to find an apartment abroad.